 Q. Why have others ignored a major source of rare-earths that could help solve critical rare-earth-supply issues?
 Conventional Thinking.

 Medallion is rethinking accepted rare-earth exploration and development strategies.
-Unlike present strategies, which focus on developing properties with complicated, expensive and untested metallurgy, Medallion is executing a strategy developed by our Chief Technical Advisor—veteran geologist and rare-earth expert Dr. Bill Bird.
+Unlike present strategies, which focus on developing properties with complicated, expensive and untested metallurgy, Medallion is executing a simpler and less expensive strategy monazite purchase agreements and processing partnerships.
 With the accelerated need to relaunch the rare-earth exploration and development industry, most company strategies focused on the portfolio of hard-rock occurrences that were discovered in the Mid-20th Century, before China’s dominance.
 Most of these occurrences require complex metallurgy, huge investments for infrastructure and years to get to production.

 Medallion recognized in 2009 that there was no company or REE-project, with the possible exception of Molycorp’s Mountain Pass Mine, that could solve the most critical REE-supply issues: